 Here’s my academic short biography: I am a researcher and educator in North American Studies at Bielefeld University and a member of the university’s Center for InterAmerican Studies.
 (See: https://www.uni-bielefeld.de/lili/studium/faecher/anglistik/ and https://www.uni-bielefeld.de/cias/.
 Also check out my CV: https://astrid-haas.net/curriculum-vitae/).

 After receiving a doctorate in English from the University of Münster, I have been teaching British, North American, and Inter-American Studies at the universities of Münster, Bielefeld, and Wuppertal.
 (See also: https://astrid-haas.net/teaching/).
 From 2007-2010 I also co-coordinated the Research Group „E Pluribus Unum“ in Bielefeld.

-Her research and teaching interests include North American travel writing, autobiography, and drama, Black and Latina/o Studies, Gender Studies, and Science Studies.
-She has published a.o.
-Stages of Agency: The Contributions of American Drama to the AIDS Discourse (2011) and edited a special issue of FIAR, titled The Harlem Renaissance from an Inter-American Perspective (2014).
-Her second monograph, Lone Star Vistas: Constructions of Texas in US American, Mexican, and German Travel Narratives, 1821-1861, will appear soon.
+My research and teaching interests include the literary genres of autobiography, travel writing, and drama.
+I further work in Ethnic, Gender, and Sexuality Studies, Science Studies, as well as popular culture.
+I have published the monograph Stages of Agency: The Contributions of American Drama to the AIDS Discourse (2011).
+My most recent edited journal issue is entitled The Harlem Renaissance from an Inter-American Perspective (2014).
+I am now preparing my new book for publiation and am excited to see it in print next year: Lone Star Vistas: Constructions of Texas in US American, Mexican, and German Travel Narratives, 1821-1861.
+(See also: https://astrid-haas.net/research/).